lgnbhl/aniview/README.md

 ## Notes

-Any element already in the viewport when the user loads the page will have it’s animation triggered immediately if one has been set.
+Any element already in the viewport when the user loads the page will have its animation triggered immediately if one has been set.
 In other words, it will not wait for the user to begin scrolling before initiating the animation on these elements.